unredacted-word/spectacle/chapters/glossary.md

-all life as constituted by ideas and objects that derive their value as commodities tradeable in terms of their exchange value (not necessarily even use value), this in turn colonizes all aspects of life and reduces life to representation, or as he calls it “non-life”.
+all life as constituted by ideas and objects that derive their value as commodities tradeable in terms of their exchange value (not necessarily even use value), this in turn colonizes all aspects of life and reduces life to representation, or as he calls it "non-life".

 ### irreversible time (_temps irréversible_)